 - Employees at retail clinics often do a better job at following care guidelines than doctors.

 - In general, the nurse practitioner and/or physician assistant spends more time with patients (as compared to a doctor’s office), which can improve the experience for the patient.

 As with urgent care clinics, there is no continuity of care at retail health clinics.

 Retail clinics might be too convenient.

 Since it is so easy to get care at a retail health clinic, patients are getting medical care instead of “toughing it out” at home.
-RAND Corporation found that most visits (almost 60%) were for routine medical care that patients otherwise would not have sought – leading to an overall increase in the use of medical services.
+RAND Corporation found that almost 60% of visits were for routine medical care that patients otherwise would not have sought – leading to an overall increase in the use of medical services.

 Many patients choose the wrong option.